TeodoroTopa/Global_Immigrant_Flow_Viz/README.md

 # Global_Immigrant_Flow_Viz

-I created this project on a team of two people in the Spring of 2021 for the course INFO 3330: Data Driven Web Applications.
+I created this project on a team of three people in the Spring of 2021 for the course INFO 3330: Data Driven Web Applications.
 The website leverages d3.js and allows users to interactively explore global immigration patterns over time.
+The interface is quite simple, as the emphasis of the course was on making responsive, interpretable visualizations in JavaScript.
 On this project, I was primarily responsible for the map visualization and related filtering elements.

 See below for examples of the page in use: